What to Wear

 - Uniforms of the armed forces are the only apparel other than academic regalia that is officially recognized and permitted.

 Undergraduate students graduating Summa Cum Laude will receive a blue and white cord; those graduating Magna Cum Laude will receive a blue cord; and those graduating Cum Laude will receive a white cord.
+Students will receive their academic honors cord at the Graduation Fair.
 The levels were determined by a student’s cumulative GPA at the end of the previous semester.
 If students earn a higher level once final grades are received, they can contact the Registrar to retroactively receive the appropriate honor cord.

 Military Honor Cords

-Undergraduate and graduate students who have honorably served, are serving, or are commissioned to serve in the U.S. military will be awarded an honor cord to wear at their commencement ceremony in recognition of their duty and sacrifice.
+Undergraduate students who have honorably served, are serving, or are commissioned to serve in the U.S. military will be awarded an honor cord to wear at their commencement ceremony in recognition of their duty and sacrifice.
 The red, white and blue cords will be given to eligible graduating students, including associate degree recipients, in the following groups: active duty, reserve and National Guard service members; veterans; and graduates receiving a commission through Reserve Officers’ Training Corps (ROTC) and official U.S. Armed Forces recruiting programs.
+Students will receive their military honors cord at the Graduation Fair.

 National Honor Society Recognition